openharmony/commonlibrary_utils_lite/README.md

 ## Overview<a name="section62661387114"></a>

-The Utils repository stores basic components of OpenHarmony.
+The utils_lite repository stores basic components of OpenHarmony.
 These basic components are used by OpenHarmony subsystems and upper-layer applications.

-The Utils library provides the following capabilities on different platforms:
+The utils_lite library provides the following capabilities on different platforms:

--   LiteOS Cortex-M \(Hi3861 platform\): key value \(KV\) store, file operations, timer, and system attribute dumping
+-   LiteOS Cortex-M \(Hi3861 platform\): file operations and timer
--   LiteOS Cortex-A \(Hi3516 or Hi3518 platform\): KV store, timer, JavaScript APIs for device query and data storage, and system attribute dumping
+-   LiteOS Cortex-A \(Hi3516 or Hi3518 platform\): timer and JavaScript APIs for device query and data storage

-**Table  1**  Utils capabilities
+**Table  1**  Utils_lite capabilities

 <a name="en-us_topic_0000001052623010_table206292206282"></a>
 <table><thead align="left"><tr id="en-us_topic_0000001052623010_row8629020112819"><th class="cellrowborder" valign="top" width="21.22%" id="mcps1.2.4.1.1"><p id="en-us_topic_0000001052623010_p66291220192816"><a name="en-us_topic_0000001052623010_p66291220192816"></a><a name="en-us_topic_0000001052623010_p66291220192816"></a>Module</p>